rcsb/py-rcsb-api/README.md

 #### Data API Examples
 This is a [simple query](https://data.rcsb.org/graphql/index.html?query=%7B%0A%20%20entry(entry_id%3A%20%224HHB%22)%20%7B%0A%20%20%20%20exptl%20%7B%0A%20%20%20%20%20%20method%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D) requesting the experimental method of a structure with PDB ID 4HHB (Hemoglobin).

-The query must be executed using the `.exec()` method, which will return the JSON response as well as store the response as an attribute of the DataQuery object.
+The query must be executed using the `.exec()` method, which will return the JSON response as well as store the response as an attribute of the `DataQuery` object.
 From the object, you can access the Data API response, get an interactive editor link, or access the arguments used to create the query.
-The package is able to automatically build queries based on the input_type and path segment passed into return_data_list.
+The package is able to automatically build queries based on the "input_type" and path segment passed into "return_data_list".
 If using this package in code intended for long-term use, it's recommended to use fully qualified paths.
-When autocompletion is being used, an INFO message will be printed out as a reminder.
+When autocompletion is being used, an WARNING message will be printed out as a reminder.

 ```python
 from rcsbapi.data import DataQuery as Query